pawnu/PythonSecurityPipeline/README.md

 - [ ] Use cloudformation template to automate the whole setup or environment

 ## Environment configuration manual steps
+Assign your ubuntu server IAM role for full ec2 access on your region of choice.

 1. Clone this repository to your Ubuntu Server
 ```